sketch-hq/SketchAPI/docs-website/pages/plugins-js-env.md

 See all official polyfills [on Github](https://github.com/search?q=topic%3Apolyfill+org%3Askpm&type=Repositories).

 > To see which modules are installed for a specific Sketch version see [`core-modules/package.json`](https://github.com/BohemianCoding/SketchAPI/blob/develop/core-modules/package.json) within the Sketch API and select the release branch for the version e.g. `release/53.2`.

+## Use macOS frameworks and dynamic Sketch runtime

+All macOS frameworks and the internal Sketch APIs are made available to JavaScript by CocoaScript.
+For a more detailed overview see the [CocoaScript documentation](/plugins/cocoascript).